 Loss of dependent child status under the plan

-*amount of time depends on when Medicare entitlement occurs; before or after qualifying event
+*Amount of time depends on when Medicare entitlement occurs; before or after qualifying event

 It is important to communicate with your human resources department/benefits manager any time there is a change in your employment status.
-Planning ahead and exploring all your options for maintaining your health coverage is very importance.
+Planning ahead and exploring all your options for maintaining your health coverage is very important.

 Resources for More Information